twistedturtle/blender-scripting-toolbox/README.md

 # Scripting Toolbox

 Provides a few simple tools for easier scripting within blender.
 The controls are located in the sidebar for the text editor.
-In addition to the below, it also remembers the filepaths to any external scripts after the file is closed and re-opened.
+In addition to the below, it also stores the filepaths to any external scripts in the .blend file, so they're remembered when you re-open the file.

 #### Console Ouput
 System Console - Output to the terminal blender was started from.